-People ask us all the time, “What river will we be on next?” and “Do we choose a river far ahead of time, or year-by-year?”
+People ask us all the time, “What river will you be on next?” and “Do you choose a river far ahead of time, or year-by-year?”

 We put a lot of thought into which river we’ll spend our summer fieldwork.
 So far, it’s been mostly year by year.
 And there are a lot of considerations in choosing.

 I thought I’d put together the list of rivers we’ve been considering so you could weigh in in the comments below.
 But here first, are the things we consideration when we are looking at a river for summer fieldwork:

 - Navigable length.
 Is there a long enough stretch of navigable river with no fatal hazards, shallows and sufficient locks to get us past dams?
 Given our leisurely pace, we travel about 300 miles in a month with stops for exhibitions and interviews.
 A month is about the minimum to make it worth the trouble of getting there.
 So are there a minimum 300 miles of navigable river?